 The certificate in budgeting and public finance provides coursework in the theoretical and practical foundations of public budgeting and in the formulation and evaluation of public budgets, as well as the complex choices of economic reasoning in response to resource allocation in the process of formulating and implementing public budgets.

 The courses in the certificate provide a background in budget policy and process, characteristics of public revenue and expenditure, and governmental accounting and financial reporting.
 This certificate is particularly suited for those who are, or envision becoming, budget analysts or financial management officers in public agencies at any level of government.

 Certificate students enroll in regular courses of the Trachtenberg School and earn graduate credit.
 Regular graduate tuition and fees apply.

-The Budget and Public Finance certificate program is available at the George Washington University's main campus in downtown Washington, D.C.
-It is not available as a distance learning program.
+The Budget and Public Finance certificate program is available at the George Washington University's main campus in downtown Washington, DC.
+It is also available as a distance learning program.

 Visit the program webpage for additional information.

 The general requirements stated under Columbian College of Arts and Sciences, Graduate Programs.

 The following requirements must be fulfilled: 12 credits, including 3 credits in required courses and 9 credits in elective courses.